clehner/couchdb.js/README.md

 couchdb.js
 ==========

-`couchdb.js` is a standalone library for CouchDB browser clients.
+__couchdb.js__ is a standalone CouchDB client library for the browser.
 It is based on the `jquery.couch.js` library included in CouchDB, but modified to not depend on jQuery.
-It still depends on `sha1.js` for user signups.

-`couchdb.js` also contains some improvements in the robustness of `db.changes`
+__couchdb.js__ also contains some improvements in the robustness of `db.changes`.